 Low-level concerns about a member of staff should be reported to the Principal, Headteacher, DSL, or DDSLs.
 Where a low-level concern is raised about the designated safeguarding lead, it should be shared with the headteacher or principal.
 They do not need to be able to determine in each case whether their concern is a low-level concern, or if it is in fact serious enough to consider a referral to the LADO or meets the threshold of an allegation.
-They should inform the headteacher or principal of all the low-level concerns and in a timely fashion according to the nature of each particular low-level concern.
-The headteacher or principal should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some schools/colleges, the headteacher or principal may wish to consult with the DSL and take a more collaborative decision-making approach.
+They should inform the headteacher or principal of all the low-level concerns and in a timely fashion according to the nature of each particular low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some schools/colleges, the headteacher or principal may wish to consult with the DSL and take a more collaborative decision-making approach.